ghuntley/monorepo/README.md

   in the DNS zone
 * `ops/kms_pass.nix` is a tiny tool that emulates the user-interface of `pass`, but actually uses Google Cloud KMS for secret decryption
+* `ops/kontemplate` contains my Kubernetes resource templating tool (with which the services in this repository are deployed!)

 ## Packages / Libraries